 Baby teeth act as space holders that work to help guide permanent teeth into position.
 When a child loses baby teeth at too young an age, permanent teeth can form crooked, crowded, or misaligned.
 This can create a need for orthodontic treatment to restore a child’s oral health.
 It can also increase the risk a child could develop an eating or speech disorder that would also require treatment to correct.

 Fortunately, parents can help to lower their child’s risk of dental problems and get their child’s oral development off to a quality start by scheduling regular exams with our Clackamas general dentist.

 What are some common oral health problems that could impact my child’s development?

 Tooth decay ranks as the most common threat to a child’s long-term oral health.
 In fact, untreated tooth decay ranks as the most common chronic illness in children in the U.S.

 From an early age, Baby Bottle Tooth decay can threaten to permanently damage a child’s oral health if not prevented or treated.
 Once teeth erupt in a child’s mouth, they are at risk of decay.
 The earlier the dental visit, the better chance Dr. Suess has of being able to prevent future oral health problems by treating tooth decay.

 Prevention always ranks as better than treatment.
-Tooth decay and cavities are preventable through maintaining a child’s oral health, proper nutrition and diet, and with regular visits to see a Clackamas pediatric dentist.
+Tooth decay and cavities are preventable through maintaining a child’s oral health, proper nutrition and diet, and with regular visits to see a Clackamas general dentist.

 Teething is also another common issue for kids between six months to age three.
 It’s not uncommon for kids to experience gum tenderness when teeth begin to erupt.
 To help ease any discomfort, it’s not uncommon for kids to chew on their fingers and toys.